more - Home Hall-Hire Places History Contact Us News Events Clubs Business Community Hallmark Links

 Visitors

-The Premises, Staff & Trends
+The Premises, Staff and Trends

 Gomme's Forge is to be found tucked away behind the cottages in Foundry Lane, Loosley Row, Buckinghamshire.
 It is one of the longest established businesses in the district although early records have been lost in the mists of time.
 However, it is known to have been in operation at least as early as the mid 19th century, when John Gomme was the proprietor.
 At that time about sixteen persons were employed, including smiths, farriers, iron founders, pattern makers, carpenters, wheelwrights and even a millwright.